SpinlockLabs/github.dart/README.md

 This is a library for interacting with GitHub in Dart.
 It works on all platforms including web, server, and Flutter.
 Please submit issues and pull requests, help out, or just give encouragement.

 **Notice**: We are looking for contributors.
-If you're interested or have questions, join the chat at https://gitter.im/SpinlockLabs/community
+If you're interested or have questions, head over to discussions https://github.com/SpinlockLabs/github.dart/discussions

 ## Features